EnigmaCurry/debian-docker-server/README.md

 ====================

 This is a config framework for running a debian (jessie) docker server.
-Seperate setup scripts for a collection of docker containers.
+Separate setup scripts for a collection of docker containers.

 Bootstrap Server
 ----------------